Moment problem for symmetric algebras of locally convex spaces: Introduction

+This is the main result of this paper and will be restated in Section \ref{Sec:lmc} as Corollary \ref{sym}.
+We derive it from the following identity of cones (see~\cite{GKM})

+where $M$ is any $2d-$power module of a locally multiplicatively convex algebra $(A, \omega)$ and $\mathfrak{sp}(\omega)$ is its Gelfand spectrum (i.e., the set of all $\omega$-continuous characters of $A$).
+To this end, the first step is to show how the topology of a real locally convex space $(V, \tau)$ extends to a locally multiplicatively convex topology $\overline{\tau}$ on the symmetric algebra $S(V)$.
+The second step is to apply~\eqref{id-cones} for $(A, \omega)=(S(V), \overline{\tau})$.
+The third and last step consists in getting an explicit description of the Gelfand spectrum $\mathfrak{sp}(\overline{\tau})$ of $S(V)$ w.r.t. $\overline{\tau}$, which in turn provides the support of the representing measure in Theorem \ref{thm-sym}.

-In Section 2 we collect terminology and notation about seminorms on real vector spaces and results from \cite{GKM}; see Theorems \ref{cor jacobi}, \ref{continuity assumption} and \ref{cor ca}.
-This exposition is continued in Section 4 for families of seminorms.
-In Section 3 we introduce our set up for the graded symmetric algebra $S(V)$ of a real vector space $V$.
-Starting with a seminorm $\rho$ on $V$, we obtain the quotient seminorm on the $k$-th homogeneous part $S(V)_k$ of $S(V)$ from the associated tensor seminorm.
-We then define the projective extension $\overline{\rho}$ of $\rho$ to $S(V)$ and show that it is submultiplicative, see Proposition~\ref{extension}.
+For the ease of presentation, we first apply this strategy to the simplest case of locally convex topology, i.e.,\! when it is induced by a single seminorm.
+Therefore, we start by recalling in Section~2 some terminology and notation about seminorms on real vector spaces and results from \cite{GKM} needed to finally get~\eqref{id-cones}, see Theorems \ref{continuity assumption}, \ref{cor jacobi} and \ref{cor ca}).
+In Section~3 we introduce our set up for the graded symmetric algebra $S(V)$ of a real vector space $V$.
+Starting with a seminorm $\rho$ on $V$, we here define its projective extension $\overline{\rho}$ to $S(V)$ and show that it is submultiplicative, see Proposition~\ref{extension}.
 We proceed to describe the character space of $S(V)$ and its Gelfand spectrum with respect to $\overline{\rho}$, see Proposition \ref{what is sp?}.
-At the end of that section we are in the position to apply the main results of \cite{GKM} to this situation, see Corollary \ref{sym0}.
+At the end of that section we are already in the position to apply the main results of \cite{GKM} to this situation and get a version of Theorem~\ref{thm-sym} for the case of a seminormed space $(V, \rho)$ (see Corollary \ref{sym0}).
 It is interesting to point out that this set up differs from the general case studied in \cite{GKM2}.
-Here the free $\mathbb{R}$-algebra $\mathbb{R}[\Omega]$ is endowed with a topology (i.e. is studied as a topological real algebra) and the linear functionals under consideration are assumed to be continuous.
-Section 5 generalizes the results of Section 3 to the case when $V$ is endowed with a locally convex topology $\tau$ (i.e., the topology induced by a family of seminorms).
-The main result of that section is Corollary \ref{sym}.
-In Section 6 we compare this theorem to the results of \cite{BK}, \cite{BS}, \cite{I} and \cite{IKR}, see Remark \ref{final}.
+Here the free $\mathbb{R}$-algebra $\mathbb{R}[x_i, i\in\Omega]$ is endowed with a topology (i.e., studied as a topological real algebra) and the linear functionals under consideration are assumed to be continuous.
+In Section~4 we continue the exposition of Section 2 but for families of seminorms.
+Section 5 generalizes the results of Section~3 to the case when $V$ is endowed with a locally convex topology $\tau$ and so contains our main result Theorem \ref{thm-sym} (there Corollary~\ref{sym}).
+In Section~6 we compare this theorem to the results of \cite{BK}, \cite{BS}, \cite{I} and \cite{IKR}, pointing out the crucial role played by the continuity and the quasi-analyticity assumptions in the localization of the support of the representing measure (see Remark~\ref{final}).

-\section{background results}
+\section{Background results}